Springboard-Internship-2024/Tennis-Ball-Tracking-and-Region-Detection_oct_2024/README.md

-The content in the uploaded file closely matches your request.
-Here's a creative reimagining of it with enhanced clarity, engagement, and formatting for better presentation:

----

 # 🎾 Tennis Player and Ball Detection with YOLOv5 and Streamlit 🚀

 Harness the power of machine learning to detect tennis balls and players in real time!
 This project features an interactive Streamlit app, leveraging a custom-trained YOLOv5 model to process videos effortlessly.